Sculpting History: New Thinking on Monuments and Memorialisation in Visual Culture

 |4:10||Reconstruction in Retrospect: Welfare State Memorials|

 Dr Robert Sutton (University of Leicester)

 |4:30||Out of Sight, Not Out of Mind: Public engagement with relocated British colonial statues in India|

 Laharee Mitra (Goldsmiths, University of London)

-This event is free of charge and open to all, but booking is advised.
-For more information, please contact Kirstie Gregory, Research Co-ordinator: email@example.com
+This event is now full booked.
+For more information, please contact Kirstie Gregory, Research Co-ordinator: firstname.lastname@example.org